-Pulsar Process Measurement Limited neither gives nor implies any process guarantee for this product and shall have no liability in respect of any loss, injury or damage whatsoever arising out of the application or use of any product or circuit described herein.
-Every effort has been made to ensure accuracy of this documentation, but Pulsar Process Measurement Limited cannot be held liable for any errors.
+Pulsar Measurement neither gives nor implies any process guarantee for this product and shall have no liability in respect of any loss, injury or damage whatsoever arising out of the application or use of any product or circuit described herein.

+Every effort has been made to ensure accuracy of this documentation, but Pulsar Measurement cannot be held liable for any errors.

-Pulsar Process Measurement Limited operates a policy of constant development and improvement and reserves the right to amend technical details as necessary.
-The FlowCERT units shown on the cover of this manual is used for illustrative purposes only and may not be representative of the actual FlowCERT unit supplied.
+Pulsar Measurement operates a policy of constant development and improvement and reserves the right to amend technical details, as necessary.

+The FlowCERT shown on the cover of this manual is used for illustrative purposes only and may not be representative of the actual FlowCERT supplied.